prz3m/kind2anki/README.md

 # kind2anki

 A simple Anki add-on which imports words from Kindle's Vocabulary Builder.
-It translates words to chosen language using Google Translate.
+It translates words to chosen language using ~~Google Translate~~ http://mymemory.translated.net/.

 # Installation